Diff4Splat: Controllable 4D Scene Generation with Latent Dynamic Reconstruction Models: Related Work

-\paragraph{Dynamic 4D Scene Generation} Static 3D generation methods are inherently limited to motionless scenes.
+\paragraph{Dynamic 3D Scene Generation} Static 3D generation methods are inherently limited to motionless scenes.
 The natural, albeit challenging, progression is dynamic 4D scene generation~\citep{zhao2024genxd, zhang2024monst3r,chu2024dreamscene4d,liang2024feed,lin2025omniphysgs,li20244k4dgen,Video4DGen,team2025aether}.
-Due to dataset limitations~\citep{RealEstate10k, dai2017scannet, yeshwanth2023scannet++, ling2024dl3dv, yu2023mvimgnet}, prior works often tackle sub-problems.
+For example, Lyra~\citep{bahmani2025lyra} proposes a self-distillation framework that aims to distill the implicit 3D knowledge in the video diffusion models into an explicit 3DGS representation.
+Due to dataset limitations~\citep{RealEstate10k, dai2017scannet, yeshwanth2023scannet++, ling2024dl3dv, yu2023mvimgnet,huang2026thinking,wen2025dynamicverse}, prior works often tackle sub-problems.
 Some methods require a video and multi-view images of the first frame~\citep{4real,wang20244real,xie2024sv4d}.
-Others generate 4D Gaussian Splatting from monocular video~\citep{chu2025dreamscene4d,wu2024cat4d,liang2024feed,nutshell} or rely on costly per-scene optimization~\citep{lei2024mosca, li2023dynibar,zhao2024pgdvs, som, wu20244d,sun2024splatter}.
+Others generate Dynamic 3D Gaussian Splatting from monocular video~\citep{chu2025dreamscene4d,wu2024cat4d,liang2024feed,nutshell} or rely on costly per-scene optimization~\citep{lei2024mosca, li2023dynibar,zhao2024pgdvs, som, wu20244d,sun2024splatter}.
 Recent feed-forward works generate dynamic pointmaps~\citep{team2025aether,4DNeX}, but this kind of representation struggles to achieve photorealism, resulting in renderings with holes and artifacts.
-In contrast, our work introduces a generalizable method that generates an \textbf{explicit deformation Gaussian field} from a single image, without per-scene optimization.
+In contrast, our work introduces a generalizable method that generates an explicit deformation Gaussian field from a single image, without per-scene optimization.